 - The attorney is an active member of the Idaho State Bar and his or her primary practice of law is in Idaho.

 - The attorney has completed his or her first full Idaho MCLE reporting cycle and, if applicable, has completed his or her first full Idaho MCLE reporting cycle following reinstatement to active status.

 - The attorney has complied with the Idaho MCLE credit requirements during the reporting cycle immediately preceding the current cycle.

 - If the attorney’s Idaho MCLE reporting cycle ends in the current year, the attorney must comply with the Idaho MCLE requirements before requesting a certificate for another state.

 To ensure the certificate is current and acceptable in another state, wait until the licensing begins before requesting an Idaho certificate of MCLE compliance.
-Contact the MCLE Department by phone, email or fax.
+To order a certificate, please use the Online Request Form.
 There is no fee and, unless otherwise requested, the certificates will be mailed to the attorney within a few days of the request.